RTIC Vs. Yeti Cooler: The Ultimate Guide

 RTIC Cooler Overview

 RTIC Coolers are much newer, with the company being established in 2014.
-Their business approach is very unique in that they have seemed to center it on competing directly with Yeti.
+Their business approach is unique in that they have seemed to center it on competing directly with Yeti.
 In fact, they have designed many of their products on a feature-by-feature basis with Yeti, which they then advertise as being able to sell for cheaper.
 Despite their recent lawsuit, it is still apparent that they took inspiration from Yeti and other premium cooler brands.
-According to their site, they are able to offer much cheaper prices because they avoid the traditional cooler distribution channel, which cuts out a lot of the middle-men which can drive up costs.
+According to their site, they are able to offer much cheaper prices because they avoid the traditional cooler distribution channel, which cuts out a lot of the middlemen which can drive up costs.
 It also means that they have to rely more heavily on word of mouth since they aren’t being sold in typical big box stores.
 (12/21 update: This is no longer the case!
 We are starting to see all of RTIC’s products being sold in various box stores and online at places like Amazon as well).

 RTIC Hard-Sided Coolers

 RTIC hard-sided coolers don’t have a fancy name and are simply called Roto-molded coolers.
 They now come in five sizes, ranging from the portable 20 size all the way up to the huge 145 size.
 Again, they designed these sizes around competing with the comparable Yeti Sizes with the similar name designation.
 However, they have recently updated their designs per the requirements of their lawsuit with Yeti.
 Surprisingly, they have yet to come out with some other sizes (9/18 Update: They are intending on releasing their 110-quart and 145-quart sizes in late October!).
 It appears that at least for now they are sticking to the small to mid-sized hard-sided coolers but this will change come October.
 At that point in time, Yeti will only significantly stand out in their size options through their enormous Tundra 210.
 The updated designs are listed in the above image.

 RTIC Soft-Sided Coolers